 Admin user – A user who has full access to all of the tools, data and features within a given Pipedrive account.
 However, a user can be made an admin without account settings (via user management).

 API – Abbreviation for "application programming interface."
-API can be used to connect other tools and services to your Pipedrive account, however, it requires technical knowledge to use.
+API can connect other tools and services to your Pipedrive account; however, it requires technical knowledge.